 Bridge in New Zealand

 No-one knows exactly how many people play bridge in New Zealand.
 We know there are around 14,000 players who are members of 107 clubs affiliated to New Zealand Bridge.
-Yet many others, a number in the thousands, play at work, at other non-affiliated clubs like at golf clubs and in the comfort of their own homes.
+Yet many others, a number in the thousands, play bridge online, at work, home or at other non-affiliated clubs.

 Why play bridge?